andugu/SOA/README.md

 #### Warnings

-* Usage of 'char* name = "";' non-fixed size char arrays leads to potential memory issues, and unexpected results.
+* Usage of `char* name = "";` non-fixed size char arrays leads to potential memory issues, and unexpected results.
-* The '-O2' flag is temporally disabled to let the user program waste some time so we get a higher number of clock ticks.
+* The `-O2` flag is temporally disabled to let the user program waste some time so we get a higher number of clock ticks.